shwetajswl/BioBeatsApp/README.md

 Inspired by: [**Modern MVC**](https://www.raywenderlich.com/132662/mvc-in-ios-a-modern-approach)

 Reasoning: This approach tries to use a modern and testable approach but still keeping within apple's way of doing things and doesn't create any potentially brittle third party dependencies.
-We'll use dependency injection to enable easier testing and we have also created some templates to cut down on the amount of boilerplate code generation.

 ## Dependency Management